raspberrypilearning/rpi-wire-loop-game-scratch/en/step_4.md

 --- task ---

-Wrap the pipe cleaners in the foil, so that they are covered from end to end.
+Wrap the pipe cleaners in a piece of aluminium foil, so that they are covered from end to end.

 ![Pipe cleaners wrapped in alumiunium foil.](images/pipe-cleaners-wrapped.jpg)